 Bradenton is a city on the move, a place people want to come to.
 It is largely built-out and financially sound.
-The issues facing the next Planning and Community Development Director are relatively straightforward, but challenging at the same time.
+The issues facing the next City Administrator are relatively straightforward, but challenging all the same.

 First, although Bradenton has a population of 55,000+, it still has a small town's feel and charm.
 With few vacant lots, growth means properties will need to be redeveloped.
 The challenge will be to balance the resident's desire to maintain Bradenton as it is with the need to move forward.
-The answer will be smart and quality redevelopment, instead of simply redevelopment.
+The answer will be smart and quality redevelopment, instead of simply redevelopment and to channel redevelopment in a way that positively impacts the community.